pandastrike/panda-confidential/usage.md

 import {confidential} from "panda-confidential"

 # Instantiate Panda-Confidential
-{encode, randomBytes, keyPair, key, encrypt} = confidential()
+{keyPair, key, encrypt} = confidential()

-shareNote = (senderAccountID, recipientAccountID, note) ->
+shareNote = (senderAccountID, recipientAccountID, noteID) ->
-  # Generate an unguessable id for this note.
+  # Fetch the stored note the sender wants to share.
-  noteID = encode "base64", await randomBytes 16
+  note = getNote senderAccountID, noteID

   # Fetch or generate an encryption key-pair for account.
   if senderPrivateKey = await getPrivateKeyFromAccount senderAccountID